tawseef-rahman/recipes-data-analysis/index.md

 ### Imputation

-Only the missing values in the `rating` column needed to be imputed with a value of `Na.N` because the `rating` column was the only column from the `RAW_interactions.csv` dataset that contained missing values for some of the rows.
+Only the missing values in the `rating` column needed to be imputed with a value of `Na.N` because the `rating` column was the only column from the `RAW_interactions.csv` dataset that contained missing values for some rows.

 ## Framing a Prediction Problem